-Accounting covers a wide range of accounting practices in an equally wide range of contexts, thus providing a solid foundation for a successful career in Christchurch, Canterbury, Aotearoa, the Pacific, Asia, Africa, Europe and the Americas, or all of these.
+The study of Accounting covers a wide range of accounting practices and theories in an equally wide range of contexts, thus providing a solid foundation for a successful professional career.

-- accounting as providing information for managers within an organisation to aid them with various strategic and tactical decisions, such as determining the cost of providing products and services, budgeting, and estimating the cost structure of competitors
+- accounting as providing information for managers within an organisation to aid them with various strategic and tactical decisions, such as determining the cost of providing products and service, budgeting and evaluating projects

-- accounting as calculative practices in many spheres: public and private; social, economic, political and cultural; green and brown (environmentally speaking); colonial and post-colonial; and national, international and transnational
+Students will also learn about the modern, reflective role accountants can play in many spheres such as public and private; social, environmental, economic, political and cultural; colonial and post-colonial; and national, international and transnational.

-- the nature of accountant work, compared to the work of other management and professional specialists, such as marketers, engineers, human resource managers, clinicians, entrepreneurs, politicians and public officials; and in such contexts as the Global North and Global South, Māori as tāngata whenua and the Crown, and generations of the past, present and future (sustainability speaking).
+UC experts will help you answer the question of how does the nature of the accountant’s work differ from other management and professional specialists, such as marketers, economists, engineers, human resource managers, entrepreneurs, politicians and public officials?
+You will consider important topical issues, such as business ethics, the Global North and Global South, Māori as tāngata whenua and the Crown, corporate social responsibility, and the challenges presented by increasing globalisation.

 While some previous study of accounting is useful preparation, it is not essential to have studied accounting at secondary school level.

-With the growing importance and use in accountancy of mathematical methods and statistical tools, a background in mathematics and statistics is recommended.
-However, bear in mind that it is not all numbers, and a good grounding in spoken and written English communication is essential.
+A background in statistics is recommended.
+However, accounting is not all number-oriented, and a good grounding in spoken and written English communication is essential.

 Students with very good Year 13 results in accounting may be offered direct entry to 200-level Accounting courses at the discretion of the Head of Department.